hanrive/a3web/README.md

 # a3web README.md

-## Pages and Timeline
+## Pages
 1. Home page
--> Brief intro
+* Brief intro
--> Why work with us
+* Why work with us
 2. Meet the team
-    - After Friday November 24
+* Overview of all 5 members
 3. Our services and past projects
-    - Plain text by Monday November 27 and page done by Monday December 4
+* Plain text by Monday November 27 and page done by Monday December 4
 4. Steeler bio
 5. Skyler bio
 6. Mocha bio
-    - Plain text by Monday November 27 and page done by Monday December 4
+* Plain text by Monday November 27 and page done by Monday December 4
 7. Phoebe bio
-    - Plain text by Sunday November 26 and page done by Thursday November 30
+* Plain text by Sunday November 26 and page done by Thursday November 30
 8. Rocky bio
 9. Contact
-    - Plain text by Sunday November 26 and page done by Thursday November 30
+* Plain text by Sunday November 26 and page done by Thursday November 30

 ## Overall General Timeline
 Week 11